-Icon Description √ The component has the native capability to satisfy the requirement. + The component has the capability to use other components to satisfy the requirement. () The component requires compensating controls to satisfy the requirement. Ø The component has no capability to satisfy the requirement.
+lcon Description $\bigcirc$ The component has the native capability to satisfy the requirement. $\bigcirc$ The component has the capability to use other components to satisfy the requirement. $\bigtriangledown$ The component requires compensating controls to satisfy the requirement.
+X The component has no capability to satisfy the requirement.

-This section provides compliance principles as well as best practices for each technology deployed within an enterprise environment.
+This section provides compliance principles as well as best practices for each technology deployed within a retail business environment.

-Endpoints
+Endpoints and Applications

-The endpoints layer of the solution framework addresses the components such as voice, e-mail, and physical security.
+The endpoints and applications layer of the solution framework addresses the components such as voice, e-mail, and physical security.